Roberto Melli: Short biography

-Born in Ferrara from a Jewish family of traders, in his twenties Melli moved to Genoa to start an apprenticeship as an engraver and thereby discovered his artistic talent.
+Melli was born in Ferrara to a Jewish family of traders.
+In his twenties, he moved to Genoa to start an apprenticeship as an engraver and thereby discovered his artistic talent.

 He began an activity as xylographer, befriending painter and etcher Giorgio De Vincenzi, also from Ferrara.
 In 1910 Melli moved to Rome, where he shared a studio with sculptor Giovanni Prini.
 In 1913 he participated in the first exhibition of the Scuola Romana, and subsequently exhibited his work at various shows organised by the Futurism movement, although Melli from then on would pursue his own peculiar style and technique.

-In 1915, together with artists Vittorio Costantini, Cipriano Efisio Oppo and Guglielmo Pizzirani, Melli formed the "Gruppo Moderno Italiano" (Modern Italian Group) and in 1918 he contributed to the creation of the magazine and current "Valori Plastici".
+In 1915, together with artists Vittorio Costantini, Cipriano Efisio Oppo and Guglielmo Pizzirani, Melli formed the "Gruppo Moderno Italiano" (Modern Italian Group) and in 1918 he contributed to the creation of the magazine "Valori plastici".
 He became friends with Giuseppe Capogrossi and Emanuele Cavalli, and undersigned the "Manifesto del Primordialismo Plastico".

 After his personal exhibition in 1936, his public activity was interrupted by the Fascist antisemitic laws, which prohibited any Jewish artists to exhibit work in public galleries and teach in schools.
 This produced in Melli a profound crisis; his only comfort was his wife's closeness and love.

 Melli resumed his artistic work after World War II, in his Roman flat at Testaccio, where each week he hosted a group of young painters who included Renato Guttuso, Enrico Accatino, and Fausto Pirandello.
 From 1945 he taught at the Accademia di Belle Arti of Rome and participated in several personal and collective exhibitions.
 By this time, Melli was considered one of the major representatives of the Scuola Romana.
 In 1950, he was finally invited to exhibit at the Biennale di Venezia, which honoured him with a personale.

 In his last years, Melli continued a parallel activity of painter and art critic.
 In 1957 he published a book of poetry, Lunga favolosa notte (The Fabulous Long Night), and in 1958 the Galleria Nazionale d'Arte Moderna in Rome opened a retrospective exhibition of his work, organised by curators Nello Ponente and Palma Bucarelli.